aaronburrell/docker-python-rest/README.md

-# docker-python-rest
+# Docker Python Rest Service example

-This is a python rest example
+This is an example of me creating a REST service using Python.